cloudcreate-dk/essentials-project/components/spring-boot-starter-postgresql-event-store/README.md

 >If you in your own Spring Boot application choose to override the Beans defined by this starter, then you need to check the component document to learn about the Security implications of each configuration, such as:
-> - dk.cloudcreate.essentials.components.queue.postgresql.PostgresqlDurableQueues
+> - dk.trustworks.essentials.components.queue.postgresql.PostgresqlDurableQueues
-> - dk.cloudcreate.essentials.components.distributed.fencedlock.postgresql.PostgresqlFencedLockManager
+> - dk.trustworks.essentials.components.distributed.fencedlock.postgresql.PostgresqlFencedLockManager
-> - dk.cloudcreate.essentials.components.distributed.fencedlock.postgresql.PostgresqlFencedLockStorage
+> - dk.trustworks.essentials.components.distributed.fencedlock.postgresql.PostgresqlFencedLockStorage
-> - dk.cloudcreate.essentials.components.foundation.postgresql.MultiTableChangeListener
+> - dk.trustworks.essentials.components.foundation.postgresql.MultiTableChangeListener

 ### Beans provided by the `EssentialsComponentsConfiguration` auto-configuration:
 - Jackson/FasterXML JSON modules: